-1.5 days per week (Monday – Friday) is the minimum amount of time required to volunteer in our lab.
-This can be divided into a full day and a half day, or three half days.
+Your time commitment in the lab will depend on which volunteering track you choose (see above).
+In general, hours must be scheduled from 9am-6pm Monday through Friday at 12-16 hours per week (or 1.5 days).
+These can be divided into a full day and a half day, or three half days.
 These times should be arranged with the lab ahead of time so we know when to expect you.
-In addition, we ask that you attend lab meetings (Mondays 4.30pm).
-It is also important that you commit to working in the lab for at least two semesters.
+In addition, we ask that you attend lab meetings (Mondays 4:00pm).

 What would I do if I worked in the lab?

 You might be involved in making up stimuli for experiments (e.g. sentences and short stories), recruiting and running subjects for rating and behavioral studies, recruiting and running subjects using event-related potentials (once you are trained).
 More advanced students might also be involved in brain scanning studies (fMRI studies) that take place at the Martinos Center in Charlestown.
 Moreover, you will be asked to help in general lab duties, such as maintaining callback lists, creating slides, and organizing study materials.
 Students doing a Senior Research Project or a Senior Thesis will primarily be working on running their own research projects.

 What kinds of projects might I be involved with in the lab?

 We have a number of ongoing projects in the lab.
 They mainly revolve around the broad question of how we use language to build up meaning.
 These projects are mainly led by graduate students and postdocs.
 You would work primarily with one of these researchers.
 Check out our abstract list and posters from conferences on our publications page to look at the kinds of projects that are ongoing.

 Can I get course credit for carrying out research in the lab?